 Note: Be sure to use a baking dish that is glass, ceramic, or another non-reactive material

-1. Prepare the Fruit Filling: If necessary, dice the fruit into bite-sized pieces.
+Prepare the fruit filling: If necessary, dice the fruit into bite-sized pieces, removing any stems, seeds, or inedible parts.
 Toss the fruit with sugar, lemon juice, cornstarch, and any spices.
-Use more sugar and less lemon juice when cooking with tart fruits like rhubarb and blackberries, and less sugar but more lemon juice for sweet fruits like peaches and plums.
+Use more sugar and less lemon juice when cooking with tart fruits, like rhubarb and blackberries, and less sugar but more lemon juice for sweet fruits, like peaches and plums.
 Best is to taste a piece of fruit and adjust to taste.
 Use more cornstarch with very juicy fruits like plums and less with firm fruits like apples.
 But don't worry; no matter your ratio of these ingredients, your crumble will be delicious.

-2. Prepare the Crumble Topping: Thoroughly mix the flour, sugar, cinnamon, baking powder, and salt for the crumble topping.
-Break the butter into a few large pieces and toss these in the dry ingredients.
+Prepare the crumble topping: Whisk together the flour, sugar, cinnamon, baking powder, and salt for the crumble topping.
+Cut the butter into a few large pieces and toss these in the dry ingredients.
 Using your fingers, a fork, or a pastry cutter, work the butter into the dry ingredients until large heavy crumbs are formed.

-3. Top the Fruit Filling: Pour the crumble topping evenly over the fruit.
+Scatter the crumble over the fruit: Pour the crumble topping evenly over the fruit.

-4. Bake the Crumbe: Bake the crumblefor 30-35 minutes until the fruit juices are bubbling around the edges of the pan and the topping is firm to the touch.
+Bake the crumble: Bake the crumble for 30 to 35 minutes until the fruit juices are bubbling around the edges of the pan and the topping is firm to the touch.

-5. Cool and Store the Crumble: Let the crumble cool for at least 15 minutes before eating.
+Cool and store the crumble: Let the crumble cool for at least 15 minutes before serving.
 If transporting to a picnic or party, let the crumble cool completely to give the fruit filling time to set.
 Crumbles will keep, covered and refrigerated, for up to a week.
 Serve cold, room temperature, or re-warmed in a low oven for 20 minutes.

-• Using a 9"x13" Pan: Increase the fruit to 10-11 cups, adjusting the other filling ingredients to match.
+Using a 9x13-inch pan: Increase the fruit to 10 to 11 cups, adjusting the other filling ingredients to match.
 Increase all the crumble topping ingredients by half (1 1/2 cups flour, etc.), except for the baking powder.

-• Flour Substitutions: Try subbing another flour for all or some of the AP flour in this recipe.
+Flour substitutions: Try subbing another flour for all or some of the all-purpose flour in this recipe.
 Almond flour, spelt flour, and barley flour would all make delicious crumbles and cobblers.